- Upcoming Schedule

 - Be a Red Hat Certified System Administrator (RHCSA) or have comparable work experience and skills (Red Hat Certified Engineer (RHCE) certification recommended)

-- Take the Red Hat Identity Management and Active Directory Integration (RH362) course or have comparable work experience
+- Take the Red Hat Security: Identity Management and Active Directory Integration (RH362) course or have comparable work experience

 - Take Automation with Ansible II: Ansible Tower (DO409)